 Repeat until as needed until all your files are decluttered.

 And there you have it!
 31 things you can declutter in 10 minutes or less to get you started on simplifying your life!
 You can get your free checklist of the 31 things to declutter here so you can work your way through them one at a time and NOT get overwhelmed.
-Part of living the good life for less is definitely getting rid of the excess clutter and being able to actually enjoy what you do have.
+Part of living the good life with less work and less stress is getting rid of the excess clutter and being able to actually enjoy what you do have.

-Get the free checklist here: It only takes 10 minutes to get started and get one thing checked off your list!
+Here’s your FREE Bonus!
+Click here to get your free checklist!
+It only takes 10 minutes to get started and get one thing checked off your list!

 Tired of feeling overwhelmed and stressed out?
 Check out this post on how to Declutter Your Mind